r-caamano/zfw/README.md

 UDP:
     State will remain active as long as packets tuples matching SRCIP/SPORT/DSTIP/DPORT are seen in either direction within 30 seconds.
-If no packets seen in either dorection the state will expire.
+If no packets seen in either direction the state will expire.
     If an external packet enters the interface after expire the entry will be deleted.  if an egress packet fined a matching expired state it will return the state to active.